wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 _universal standard:_ A universal solution as part of the standard prevents alternative solutions from establishing themselves.
 This strengthens the Cardano brand, because all wallets work with the same "OCAWA nickname" standard.
 And it prevents users from being stranded because a solution is no longer operated.
 And then alternatives spring up.

+_no false claims:_
+Since every nickname must be verifiable by design, alle validated nicknames are -- well: _valid_ [^adahandle-1].
+Since all claims must be confirme / renewed periodically, the nicknames become invalid and are available again for everyone that can proof to own this nickname.
+This is a very common scenario in the real world, e.g. for mobile numbers. [^adahandle-2]

 _alternate nickname classes:_ The standard should support the creation of alternative nickname classes with their own verification methods. like this, all adahandle.com nicknames could be integrated into the standard.
 Alternative verification methods not provided by IOHK may be created be third parties.

 _open directory (open API):_ All valid addresses (and all revoked ones) should be accessible and trustworthy for all.